tbalthazar-archives/ribot/README.md

 ### Decisions

+- I decided not to test the output of the `ri` command because it is an external dependency and it slows the tests.
+Instead, I test the bot will issue the correct command, with the expected arguments and flags.
-- I decided to allow the user to talk to the bot is several ways: via direct messages, by mentionning it or by using the `ri` trigger command.
-That way, the bot accomodates to the user's preferences, not the other way around.
+- I decided to allow the user to talk to the bot is several ways: via direct messages, by mentioning it or by using the `ri` trigger command.
+That way, the bot accommodates to the user's preferences, not the other way around.
 - I tried to make the bot as helpful as possible when handling errors, by replying with the expected usage of the bot and giving some context to the message (e.g: listing the channels which the bot is a member of)
 - Bots should be fun and helpful.
 When the bot starts, it prints a picture of itself and a helpful message that explains how to use it for the first time.